Braves’ name and the ‘chop’ get Rob Manfred’s support before Game 1 of the World Series

 “I’m going to say it one more time: I’m looking forward to a great World Series,” he said.
 “That’s what you’re going to get.”

-He also got questions about the Braves, whose presence in the World Series resurfaced concerns about their name.
+He also received questions about the Braves, whose presence in the World Series resurfaced concerns about their name.
 Starting next season, Cleveland will play as the Guardians after changing its name under pressure, but Atlanta has yet to face the same scrutiny.
-In fact, the organization has maintained it will not be changing its name nor dissuading its fans from performing the “tomahawk chop,” the in-game rallying cry in which they mimic what is meant to be a Native American chant.
+The organization has maintained it will neither change its name nor dissuade its fans from performing the “tomahawk chop,” the in-game rallying cry in which they mimic what is meant to be a Native American chant.

 The organization said it has consulted with local Cherokee leaders who see the name as a source of pride.
 Manfred said that local buy-in is what separates Atlanta’s name from Cleveland’s.

 “It’s important to understand that we have 30 markets around the country.
 They aren’t all the same.
 The Braves have done a phenomenal job with the Native American community,” Manfred said.
-“The Native American community in that region is wholly supportive of the Braves program, including the chop.
+“The Native American community in that region is wholly supportive of the Braves’ program, including the chop.
 For me, that’s kind of the end of the story.
 In that market, we’re taking into account the Native American community.”

-Pushed further about whether local tribes should be the only ones whose opinions matter in a sport that is played nationwide, Manfred noted, “We don’t market ourselves on a nationwide basis” — a surprising thing to say about a league that is struggling to reach younger generations and new fans to widen its appeal.
+Pushed further about whether local tribes should be the only ones whose opinions matter in a sport that is played nationwide, Manfred said, “We don’t market ourselves on a nationwide basis” — a surprising thing to say about a sport that is struggling to reach younger generations and new fans to widen its appeal.

 “Ours is an everyday game.
 You’ve got to sell tickets every single day to the fans in that market.
 And there are all sorts of differences between the regions in terms of how the teams are marketed,” Manfred said.
 “I don’t know how every Native American group around the country feels.
-I am 100 percent certain that the Braves understand what the Native American community in their area believes, and they have acted in keeping with that.”
+I am 100 percent certain that the Braves understand what the Native American community in their area believes and they have acted in keeping with that.”

 Those controversies could garner more attention than an expiring collective bargaining agreement, a testament to the extent to which Atlanta and Houston are polarizing forces in the game.
 But Manfred and his MLB Players Association counterpart, Tony Clark, addressed CBA negotiations, too.